 MCoE, Fort Benning honor Gold Star Mothers, Family members during formal brunch

-By Bryan Gatchell, Maneuver Center of Excellence and Fort Benning Public Affairs
+Story by Bryan Gatchell, Maneuver Center of Excellence, Fort Benning Public Affairs

 FORT BENNING, Ga.
 (Sept.
 25, 2017) – The family members of fallen service members gathered at the Benning Club here Sunday for a formal brunch in honor of them, their loss, and their strength.

 The Survivor Outreach Service, part of the Army Community Service, held the Gold Star Mothers’ and Families’ Day Brunch, which celebrated 14 Gold Star Mothers and their families within the Fort Benning area.

 The U.S. Congress designated the last Sunday in September as “Gold Star Mother’s Day” in 1936, which was changed to “Gold Star Mothers’ and Families’ Day” in 2012 by presidential proclamation.
 The nationally recognized day honors the families who lost service members in any branch of the U.S. military.